ndgibb/Prompt-engineering-portfolio-/README.md

 **Prompt Example**:
 *"A refrigerator runs constantly but doesn’t cool.
 Provide a diagnostic flow beginning with simple fixes.#

-1. First check and clean the coil filter located at the bottom of the fridge.
+1. First check and clean the filter located at the bottom of the fridge.
 Remove the cover which usually can be snapped off.
-Then the best cleaning method is to use air to blow out the filter or try vacuuming.
+2. Then the best cleaning method is to use air to blow out the filter or try vacuuming.
+You want to clean under the refrigerator as much as possible.
-2. Next turn off the refridgerator for approximately 15 minutes and let the compressor cool to see if that resolves the issue.*
+3. Next turn off the refridgerator for approximately 15 minutes and let the compressor cool to see if that resolves the issue.*
-3. Check the air filter if there is one and make sure any items in the refrigerator are not blocking air flow.
+4. Check the air filter if there is one and make sure any items in the refrigerator are not blocking air flow.
 Sometimes it can be too full if on the shelf next to the filter.
+5. This is most likely a refigerant leak somewhere or possibly an evaporator issue which will require a technician.

 #### **DIY Repair Walkthroughs**